olasunboESQ/LITA_CAPSTONE_PROJECT/README.md

 MY FINAL PROJECT @ INCUBATOR LITA TRAINING

-###Project Overiew
+### Project Overiew

-The Project contains a Dataset namely:
+This Project contains a Dataset namely:

 - Sales Data

-In Project : Sales Performance Analysis for a Retail Store I am tasked with analyzing the sales performance of a retail store using the following Data Analysis tools:
+This is a Sales Performance Analysis for a Retail Store I am tasked with analyzing the sales performance of a retail store using the following Data Analysis tools:
 i.
 Microsoft Excel
 ii.
 Structured Query Language